Skip to main content

 Becoming a Campus Buddy

-Previous Campus Buddies have said they’ve found the scheme:
+Previous Campus Buddies have said:

 'I feel like I’ve been able to make a difference in someone else’s university experience.'